 Heat, humidity, and wind affect the behavior and severity of a wildfire.
 When air temperatures are high, humidity is low, and conditions are windy, wildfires spread quickly and become more widespread and severe.

 Slopes also influence the speed of a wildfire.
-Rob Gazzard, technical advisor to the Forestry Commission, tells the BBC that a 10% grade can double the speed of a wildfire, while a 20% grade can quadruple its speed.
+Rob Gazzard, technical advisor to the Forestry Commission, told the BBC in 2017 that a 10% grade can double the speed of a wildfire, while a 20% grade can quadruple its speed.
 Wildfires spread quickly in mountainous terrain because as the fire climbs a mountain, the heat rises and preheats the fuel above it.

 Why Wildfires Are Getting Worse